PacoZG/DevOps-Kubernetes/Exercises-part-3/exercise-3.04/README.md

 # Exercise 3.04: Project v1.4.1

-Configuration of the [workflow](./main.yaml) to run over indivitual branches with their own environments
+Configuration of the [workflow](./main.yaml) to run over individual branches with their own environments
 ```yaml
 name: Release application